 - 7.1 Channel, which is the default mode and also the mode for surround-sound content.
 In this mode, Mobius will appear to your host USB device as an 8-channel sound card.
 2-channel sources will play as normal, with front-right and front-left speakers being emulated when 3D is turned on.
 This mode maxes out at 24bit/48kHz sampling rates.

-- 2 Channel, which is sometimes useful for devices and/or software that’s confused by the 8-channel approach above.
+- Stereo (or 2 Channel), which is sometimes useful for devices and/or software that’s confused by the 8-channel approach above.
 This mode maxes out at 16bit/48kHz sampling rates, and the two channels are emulated as left and right speakers in a room when 3D is engaged.

 - Hi-Res, which allows Mobius to process sampling frequencies of 24bit/96kHz.
 This mode disables all surround-sound, 3D audio and head-tracking, and turns Mobius into a High Resolution Audio Machine for two channel playback of Hi-Res files.